ritututeja/Singlecellanalysis/README.md

 ## Introduction
+Current techological advances in single-cell analysis allows researchers to prepare sequenceing libraries from small amont of samples to profile individal cells.

 ## Common challenges
-One of the major difficulty in single-cell analysis is the initial isolation and culture of a single cell.
+Data generation- One of the major difficulty in single-cell analysis is the initial isolation and culture of a single cell.
 Another challenge lies in processing power as you are analyzing individual cell in a population.
 This requires analysis from all aspects to understand the complexity of a cell population.

+Analysis- Single-cell data generally has low library sizes, high noise level and a large fraction of drop out events, i.e., failure to observe some genes although they are indeed expressed in a given cell, which makes it diffcilut to analyze compared to HTS RNA-seq data.